 |Pharmaceutics > Research Starter Grants

 The purpose of the PhRMA Foundation Research Starter Grants is to offer financial support to individuals beginning their independent research careers at the faculty level.
 The areas of interest within this program are research efforts in the fields of pharmaceutics.
-The program provides a research grant of $50,000 to $100,000 for one year.
+The program provides a research grant of up to $100,000 for one year.

 Research projects that extend or develop the proprietary value of specific drug products are not acceptable in this program.
 This exclusion does not preclude research in which specific drug products are used to test hypotheses that have a general applicability.

 For the purposes of this program, pharmaceutics includes basic pharmaceutics, biopharmaceutics, pharmaceutical technology and pharmaceutical biotechnology.
 The fundamental aspects of pharmacokinetics are not included since they are covered by PhRMA Foundation programs in pharmacology and toxicology.
 It is anticipated that this research experience will occur in an academic and/or industrial laboratory setting.

 The "starter" aspect of the program strives to assist those individuals who are establishing careers as independent investigators in the fields listed above.
 The program is not offered as a means to augment an ongoing research effort.
 Nor is the grant intended to be used for any direct effort to obtain further extramural funding.
 The funds are to be used to conduct the proposed research.
 This program supports individuals beginning independent research careers in academia who do not have other substantial sources of funding.